• Skip to main content

 • Heat oil in a kadai on a medium flame.

-• Dip the aloo balls into the batter bowl using a spoon and ensure to coat it well.
+• Dip an aloo ball into the batter bowl using a spoon and ensure to coat it well.

-• Pick the ball with the spoon and drop it carefully into the hot oil.
-Don't crowd the kadai.
+• Sccop the ball with the spoon and drop it carefully into the hot oil.
+Repeat as needed but don't crowd the kadai.

-• Deep fry the aloo bondas on medium flame by turning over the balls often so it is cooked evenly and gets crispy outside.
+• Deep fry the balls on medium flame by turning them often so it is cooked evenly and gets crispy outside.

 More Indian Savoury Snack Recipes